Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ConfigSecret"

-Re-exports all named exports from the "effect/ConfigSecret" module as "ConfigSecret".
+Re-exports all named exports from the "effect/ConfigSecret" module as `ConfigSecret`.

 **Signature**